The Chinese High School (Singapore): Achievements

 The school was also the first one in Singapore to initiate the Integrated Programme.
 It is the current high-school section in Hwa Chong Institution.
 The college section of the institution is the former Hwa Chong Junior College, a co-educational sister school.

-Covering an area of 79 acres (320,000 m²), it was one of the largest high schools in Southeast Asia in terms of land area.
 Other educational institutions that stand on the school's grounds include the former Hwa Chong Junior College and the Singapore Institute of Management.